alexchabert/electric-arc-simulation/README.md

 # electric-arc-simulation
-New method to simulate Andrea's electric arc model with a state-space formalism described in [cite publication].
+Method to simulate Andrea's electric arc model with a state-space formalism described in [cite publication][submitted to IEEE].

 This repository contains three arc simulation codes described as follows.